 "After the sixth game we were all tied up and I could just taste that World Series ring.
 Then we got beat in the seventh game."
 The loss was cushioned by a losers' World Series bonus that approached $4,000.
 It paid for a 160-acre farm near his birthplace.

-The Tigers went to the World Series that year after winning two of three games at Cleveland in the season's final series.
+The Tigers went to the World Series that year after beating Cleveland in the opener of their season-ending three game series.
 There they had to defeat not only the Indians but their fans as well.
 "We knew we were in trouble when our train got to Cleveland and there were Cleveland fans all over the station.

 "They took our luggage off and then backed the train up a mile or so to let us get off without getting hurt."

 The fans were no better at the ball park, McKain recalled.
 Women came to Ladies Day carrying fruit and vegetables they threw at the Tigers.
 "Finally they told the fans that if it didn't stop, Cleveland could forfeit the game to us," he said.

 In Detroit, after their Tigers won the American League pennant, the joyous crowd awaiting them was nearly as dangerous as the hostile one in Cleveland.
 An estimated 90,000 fans were waiting at the station and along nearby streets.
 Officers had to put players in police vans to save them from their adorers.

 McKain missed another chance to be in the World Series in 1938 when the Red Sox fiished in second place.
 But the pain of the loss was tempered by the $1,100 he received as his share of the bonus for finishing as runner up in the American League race.

 Early that year one of Archie's pitches set off a battle seen by a crowd of 83,533, a Yankee Stadium record and then the largest crowd ever to attend a major league game.
 Another 5,000-6,000 were turned away, said newspaper accounts.